amplication/docs/docs/how-to/git-branch-per-service.md

 This feature enables faster delivery of changes, as only the team members responsible for a specific service need to review the associated PR.

 :::note
+Dedicated Git Branches are only **available for Enterprise Plan users**.
-Try dedicated git branches for your services during your 14-day Enterprise plan trial for new workspaces.
+Try it during your 14-day Enterprise plan trial for new workspaces.
 :::

 ## Benefits